 The local cultural representative suggested I present the work I had prepared for three projectors, at the Holmestrand church, A rare three-arched building (a “korskirke” ca.1167).

 Sometimes the projections showed explicit relationship with each other and sometimes not.
 To me these fragments from a house, of a life, reveals a whole.

-I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where I mixed and matched, and performed from different software with a MIDI-controller and a head-microphone.
+I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where performed and remixed this in sound and image software with MIDI-controllers and a head-microphone.

 Research for possible influences on this book, Duuns last, published in 1938, led to my project in Gernika 2007.